acemod/ACE3/documentation/feature/spectator.md

 By default, the ACE3 spectator system does nothing - meaning existing missions will behave exactly as before.
 The setting `ace_spectator_onDeath` can be used to automatically put players into spectator mode each time they die.

-For scenario designers who seek a more advanced setup (such as multiple lives or wave respawning) the function `ace_spectator_fnc_setSpectator` is provided to transition players to/from spectator mode as desired.
+For scenario designers who seek a more advanced setup (such as multiple lives or wave respawning) the function `ace_spectator_fnc_setSpectator` is provided to transition players to/from spectator mode as desired:
 ```
  * Arguments:
  * 0: Unit to put into spectator state <OBJECT>